Back to fellos.app

 When ticket sales stop.
 Usually a day or two before the event so you can get a final headcount.

-Attendee capacity
+Attendee capacity (blank = unlimited)

-Default seat price
+Default self-seat price (USD)

 Post to the feed when attendees check in